-Michigan Works!
-Southwest staff serve as Career Navigators through the Wagner Peyser Employment Services system.
-Michigan Works!
-Southwest services are available in person and virtually, to guide participants to employment and training related services.
+For the County of Calhoun, Michigan Works!
+Southwest services are provided by Career Navigators, and are available in person and virtually, to guide participants to employment and training related services.
 Career Navigators are trained to support and assist participants to obtain and maintain training and employment.
 Additionally, to support refugee individuals who may face significant language and cultural barriers, Career Navigators provide support to refugee families, as they transition into the American workforce, allowing them to achieve their highest potential.
 The navigator is available to educate participants on requirements, available services, make referrals, assess, and manage other employment related impacts.